DEAKSoftware/Synergy-Binaries/.github/ISSUE_TEMPLATE/bug_report.md

 Provide a descriptive summary of the issue.

-**NOTE:** Do not submit bug reports for Synergy here.
-Only submit issues regarding build scripts relating to this repository.
+**NOTE:** Do not submit bug reports for the Synergy application here.
+Only submit issues relating to the build scripts in this repository.

 ### Steps to Reproduce